 What challenges do advertising and digital agencies face today?

-It doesn't matter what industry committed employees come from, they're always looking for companies where they can realize their potential and use their skills in exciting projects.
-Such modern employees expect, for example, clear answers to questions like "Why do I go to work every day?" and "What is our vision?
+Regardless of the industry, committed employees are looking for companies where they can realize their potential and contribute their skills to exciting projects.
+Modern employees expect clear answers to questions such as "Why do I go to work every day?" and "What is our vision?

 On the one hand, companies and leadership need to meet the growing expectations of their employees and, on the other hand, find creative solutions for the rapidly changing needs of their customers.
 Because customers also expect agencies to know about latest technical advances and customer wishes in their respective industry.
 Agencies should understand these points and be able to develop ideas and concepts for them.